 Security was the main focus on the design and implementation of the DutchX.

-The mechanism is designed to solve the problems other exchanges (centralized and decentralized ones) face, aiming to remove parties that take advantage and profit out of the users.
+The mechanism is designed to solve the problems various exchanges (centralized and decentralized ones) face, aiming to remove parties that take advantage and profit out of the users.

-The result is a fair exchange of tokens where all users play under the same rules.
+The result is a fair exchange of tokens where all users interact under the same rules.

 The smart contracts code was submitted to: